testground/testground/docs/USAGE.md

 # ... test output
 ```

-## Running a Test Plan on the Testground Cloud Infrastructure
+## Running a test plan on Testground Cloud Infrastructure

 ### Getting your own backend running (create a cluster in AWS)

 Follow the tutorial in the [infra folder](../infra)

-### Link your local Testground envinronment with your Docker Swarm Cluster running in AWS
+### Configure your local Testground environment

 Testground automatically loads an `.env.toml` file at root of your source directory.
 It contains environment settings, such as: